inovex/elements/doc/contributing/04-developing-components.md

 #### Description

 The name of the input param `value` is contained in the name of the event param `valueChange` to denote the relation between them.
-In this example, this means that if the `value` should change, the consumer (this is the framework that uses and therefor controls the component) decides if the value should change or not.
+In this example, this means that if the `value` should change, the consumer (this is the framework that uses and therefore controls the component) decides if the value should change or not.
 Speaking for the `ino-input`: If the user types any key into the input field, the component **will not** change the value, but will instead emit an event that says:

 *Hey consumer, the value should change.
-Here's the value.
+Here is the value.
 But you decide if you want to change the value.
 You can set the @Input `value` with the value I gave you, then I will update my value.
-If you don't update the value, I'll not update the value und the old value remains the same*.
+If you do not update the value, I will not update the value und the old value remains the same*.

 ### Example 2: The ino-chip Component